Fun Course in Clean Public Park

 - Not nearly as crowded as other local courses

 - Nice signage, baskets, and benches near the teepads

 - Most holes are well-designed and offer multiple lines to the basket

-Cons: TL;DR - Several boring holes in a windy field full of sandburs.
+Cons: TL;DR - Five boring holes in a windy field full of sandburs.

-- Several long, open, boring holes on the back nine
+- Five long, open, windy holes on the back nine

 - Large field on the back nine is full of stickers (sandburs)

 - Wind is usually a major factor, expect 20-30+ MPH gusts

 - Trees on the front nine are almost all evergreens, so discs tend to get stuck easily in their branches